lucasivisson/MyOwnCalculator-Flutter/README.md

 ## License

-This project is licensed under the MIT-License.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/lucasivisson/MyOwnCalculator-Flutter/blob/master/LICENSE) file for details

 Feito com ❤️ por Lucas Ivisson 👋🏽